binary-com/deriv-api-docs/docs/guides/ways-to-monetize-deriv-api/index.md

   - earn
   - earning
   - monetize
-  - monetisation
+  - monetization
   - api
   - websocket
-description: Monetize Deriv API for your application
+description: Monetize the Deriv API for your application
 ---

-## Monetizing Deriv API
+## Monetizing the Deriv API

-There are several ways to monetize Deriv API:
+There are several ways to monetize the Deriv API:

-1. **Charge for access to your trading application**: If you have built a custom trading application using Deriv API, you can charge users a subscription fee or a one-time fee to access your application.
-This can be a viable revenue stream if your application provides value to users.
+1. **Charging for access to your trading application**: If your Deriv API-based custom trading application offers value to users, you can charge them a subscription or a one-time fee for accessing it, making it a feasible revenue stream for your business.

-2. **Charge for premium features**: If you have built a trading application with advanced features, you can charge users for access to those features.
-For example, you could charge users extra for access to real-time market data, advanced charting tools, or other premium features.
+2. **Charging for premium features**: If your trading application has advanced features, such as real-time market data, advanced charting tools, and other premium features that offer added value to users, you can generate additional revenue by charging users for access to those features.

-3. **Affiliate marketing**: You can join Deriv's affiliate program and earn commissions for referring new users to the Deriv platform.
+3. **Affiliate marketing**: You can join Deriv's affiliate programme and earn commissions for referring new users to the Deriv platform.
 This can be a good option if you have an audience that is interested in trading or investing.

-4. **Referral fees**: If you have built a trading application that integrates with the Deriv platform, you could offer referral fees to users who refer new users to your application.
-This can be a good way to incentivize users to spread the word about your application.
+4. **Referral fees**: If you have built a trading application that integrates with the Deriv platform, you can offer referral fees to existing users who refer new users to your application.
+This incentive can encourage them to spread the word about your application, helping you to grow your user base.

 5. **Advertising**: If you have built a trading application that has a large user base, you could consider selling advertising space to relevant advertisers.
 This can be a good way to generate additional revenue.

+6. **Markup**: Use the Deriv API to create your own websites and apps, and earn commissions on the trades and payments your clients make, monetizing your creations through markup.